941203/sinosoft/readme.txt

-Git is a one dis version control systey.
+Git is a one dis  two version control syste.
 Git is free software.